-<<bb/> description of the information of the information we maintain.
-We are writing to inform you that we recently identified and addressed a data security incident that may have involved your information.
-This notice explains the incident, measures we have taken, and some steps you can take in response.
+Hudson Envelope ("Hudson") is committed to protecting the confidentiality and security of the information we maintain.
+We are writing to inform you about an incident that may have involved some of your information.
+This notice explains the incident, measures we have taken in response, and additional steps you can take to protect your information.